 - engage in a hobby

-Your brain and subconscious requires time to transition between one life realm and another.
-It also needs down-time and creative/divergent thinking time.
+Your brain and subconscious require time to transition between one life realm and another.
+It also needs downtime and creative/divergent thinking time.
 Creative thinking can only happen when you stop thinking analytically.
 That is why we have the best ideas when we are not thinking about the problem at hand and doing something else less mentally taxing like going for a walk, taking a shower, cooking dinner etc.